NVIDIA/NeMo/docs/source/tts/intro.rst

 ################

 NeMo supports a variety of models that can be used for TTS.
 For beginners, we recommend starting with the FastPitch + HiFiGAN combination.
-Then we suggest trying using (TalkNet or FastPitch) + HiFiGAN if you want to continue exploring the two stage pipeline, or the FastPitch_HifiGan_E2E model for the end-to-end pipeline.
+Then we suggest trying using FastPitch_HifiGan_E2E if you want to start exploring the end-to-end pipeline.

 .. list-table:: *TTS Models*
    :widths: 5 5 10 25